Bari Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - with few exceptions due to disease control
+- Meat & dairy from most non-EU countries – animal health ban

 Restricted Items